zachrobo1/PyToolsmith/README.md

 **Library Subsetting**
 <br>
+Sometimes you may not want to pass all of your tools to the LLM.
+Subsetting allows you to select a smaller set of tools to pass in- either individually or by tagging them with a `tool_group` parameter on your ToolDefinitions.

-Call the `subset()` method on a `ToolLibrary` to create a subset of the library.
+To use, call the `subset()` method on a ToolLibrary instance to get a smaller library generated.
-This can be useful for reducing the number of tools passed to the LLM.

 **Vendor-Specific Options**
 <br>